Life After Youth: Reviews

 Upon the album's release the album was generally well-received by critics with NPR giving the album a positive review along with The Irish Times where the album went on to receive a four out of a five-star rating stating the album as "the most intriguing album of immersive, de-stressed guitar pop-rock you’ll hear this summer".
 Pitchfork gave the album a rating of 7.0 within the review it stated the album is "full of unpredictable songwriting twists and poetically opaque lyrics".
-Paste Magazine gave the album an 8.6 rating.
+Paste gave the album an 8.6 rating.